Rocky Mount, North Carolina: Historic Rocky Mount Mills Village

 Situated near the Tar River, the Rocky Mount Mills Village grew in the late 19th and early 20th centuries as a small community of tenants working for the mill.
-Built between 1885 and 1940, each home is recognized by the National Register of Historic Places.
-Changes in industrialization eventually forced the closing of the mill, and this way of life came to an end.
+Built between 1885 and 1940, each house in the historic district is recognized by the National Register of Historic Places.

+Changes in industrialization eventually forced the closing of the mill.
+The workers had to find other housing.
 However, when the mill closed, the property remained intact.
 Though the property has been a rental for its entire existence, covenants are placed on the property to assure home ownership and owner occupancy and protect the historical integrity.

 Climate

 Rocky Mount has a humid subtropical climate (Köppen Cfa) characterized by cool, sometimes moderately cold winters, and hot, humid summers.
 The average high temperatures range from 51 °F in the winter to around 90 °F in the summer.
 The average low temperatures range from 31 °F in the winter to around 69 °F in the summer.